AXP-OS/axpos-org/content/docs/developer/copysnippets/test_community.md

 - [ ] **Screen Shot**: Ensure the screenshot function works.
 - [ ] **Battery Stats and Usage**: Review battery stats and usage patterns.
 - [ ] **Language and Region Settings**: Ensure language and region settings are applied correctly.

+## Tester hints

+`space for comments by the tester, remarks, notable changes and any other report about the result which might be useful`

 ```

 Base for the above checklist: [LineageOS Device Requirements](https://github.com/LineageOS/charter/blob/main/device-support-requirements.md)